 A counterclaim is initiated upon service of the pleading containing it.
 CPLR 203(d).
 Counterclaims are subject to the same statute of limitations provisions found in Article 2 of the Civil Practice Law and Rules.
 Notwithstanding the expiration of time under the statute of limitations, if a counterclaim was not time-barred at the time the original complaint was filed, it may be asserted during the pendency of that action.
 CPLR 203(d).

 SmartRules Leads to Victory!

-This introduction gives a broad overview of Deposition Notices in Illinois Circuit Courts.
-For fully detailed treatment on noticing a deposition in a specific Illinois Circuit Court, please see the SmartRules Illinois Circuit Court Notice of Deposition guides for the court where your action is pending.
-Timing Timing requirements are very specific including requirements for evidence and discovery depositions within twenty-one days … Read more
+Use this “At A Glance Guide” to learn the statewide rules of civil procedure (Illinois Compiled Statutes and Illinois Supreme Court Rules) applicable to noticing a deposition in Illinois Circuit Court.
+For more detailed information, including local rules, on noticing a deposition in a specific Illinois Circuit Court, please see the SmartRules Illinois Circuit Court Notice of Deposition Guide for the court where your action is pending.
+Courts … Read more

 Use this At A Glance Guide to learn the Federal Rules of Civil Procedure and United States Code provisions related to noticing a deposition in the United States District Courts.

 Effective July 1, 2009, the following Santa Clara County Superior Court local rules will be amended:

 Rule 2, Alternative Dispute Resolution; and

 Effective July 1, 2009, the following San Bernardino County Superior Court local rules will be amended: